yPhil-gh/Emulsion/README.md

 Some cover art download backends (SteamGridDB and GiantBomb) require authentication ; The key is free and easy to obtain:

-- GiantBomb
+- **GiantBomb**
   - get your key at https://www.giantbomb.com/api/

-- SteamGridDB
+- **SteamGridDB**
   - Create or log into your [Steam](https://store.steampowered.com/) account ;
   - Get your [API](https://www.steamgriddb.com/api/v2) key by login in to https://www.steamgriddb.com and open the preferences menu.

-Paste the key into the corresponding field in the **Emulsion settings** form ; click <kbd>Save</kbd>.
+Paste the key into the corresponding field in the [Emulsion settings form](#settings) ; click Save.
-The other backends require no authentication, but you'll find **way more** images using all the backends, including SteamGridDB and GiantBomb.
+The other backends require no authentication, but you'll find **way more images** leveraging all the backends.

-If you can - after you [donated to this project](https://yphil.gitlab.io/ext/support.html), thank you very much 🙂 please consider supporting those backends.
-They do a great job of keeping our common culture aliv...
+If you can - after you [donated to this project](https://yphil.gitlab.io/ext/support.html) of course, thank you very much 🙂 please consider supporting those backends ; They do a great job of keeping our common culture aliv...
 Well, existing.

 #### All backends
   - [SteamGridDB](https://www.steamgriddb.com/) (API)